 The quilt world has its fads, and one of the most astonishing now is using English Paper Piecing techniques, aka EPP, to make dazzling hexagon-based kaleidoscopic quilts.

 EPP usually means hand-basting fabric over a paper or cardstock shape, then hand-stitching the shapes together.
 It dates back to 18th century England, and has made a roaring comeback, in large part because of Dutch quilter Willyne Hammerstein.
-Her books, Millefiore Quilts and Millefiore Quilts 2, are out of print and cost a minimum of $40 used - but worth it, if you judge books by their covers:
+Her books, Millefiore Quilts and Millefiore Quilts 2, cost a minimum of $40 - but worth it:

-Credit for the EPP resurgence also goes to Katja Marek, a quilt shop owner in Kamloops, British Columbia, who wrote The New Hexagons: 52 Blocks to English Paper Piece, which is still in print.
+Credit for the EPP resurgence also goes to Katja Marek, a quilt shop owner in Kamloops, British Columbia, who wrote The New Hexagons: 52 Blocks to English Paper Piece.

 this page on her website, Katja shows how to join the blocks together into "rosettes" which can then be arranged to become a Hammerstein-esque millefiore quilt.
 The image below is one example from her website.